pikvm/pikvm/README.md

 * **v0** was designed to work with Raspberry Pi boards that do not have OTG (**Raspberry Pi 2** and **3**) and requires a few more components for a basic implementation.
 It also does not support the Mass Storage Drive feature.
 * **v2** is the most modern implementation supporting all of the features of Pi-KVM.
 It was designed to work with the **Raspberry Pi 4** and **Zero W**.

-**It is reccomended to buid v2 since it supports all features including the Mass Storage Drive feature.
-It is also the easiest to make.**
+**It is recomended to buid v2 since it supports all features including the Mass Storage Drive feature.
+It's also the easiest to make.**

 **Hardware for v2**
 * Raspberry Pi 4 (2 GB model is enough) or Zero W. The Pi 4 is reccomended because the Zero W is very slow.
 * MicroSD card (min 16 GB recommended).
 * USB-A 3A charger (female socket) or power supply.
+* Video capture device:
-* HDMI to CSI-2 bridge board: [Lusya or any other based on the Toshiba TC358743](https://aliexpress.com/item/4000102166176.html).
+  * HDMI to CSI-2 bridge board: [Lusya or any other based on the Toshiba TC358743](https://aliexpress.com/item/4000102166176.html) (**recommended**: compression control, lowest video latency for ~100ms, can determine the source resolution; see the FAQ above for the explanation)
+  * HDMI to USB dongle (RPi4 only): [AliExpress](https://aliexpress.ru/item/4001043540669.html) (high video latency for ~200ms, no compression control, can't detect the source resolution)
 * Only for Raspberry Pi 4:
   * Parts for Y-splitter cable:
     - 1x USB-A to USB-C cable (male-male).